MiladMKL/netflix-clone/README.md

 I developed this project as a way to enhance my web development skills and explore the capabilities of Next.js and Tailwind CSS.
 As I continue to hone my web development skills, this project serves as a valuable example of how these tools can be leveraged to produce high-quality results.

-Note: Although the app has a functional authentication feature with NextAuth, it has been disabled for demonstration purposes.
+**Note:** Although the app has a functional authentication feature with NextAuth, it has been disabled for demonstration purposes.

 Feel free to explore the code and customize it as needed.
-Thank you for taking an interest in my Netflix clone project.

 ## Live Demo